SaiJoshika/FreGS-3D-Gaussian-Splatting/Documentation.md

 1) Represents scenes with 3D Gaussians.
 2) Renders by projecting them to 2D via splatting.
 3) Uses a 2D dilation filter in screen space.
-4)Suffers from rendering artifacts at different zoom levels due to lack of frequency control.
+4) Suffers from rendering artifacts at different zoom levels due to lack of frequency control.

 Key Concepts:
-1. 3D Smoothing Filter:
+3D Smoothing Filter:
-Applies a low-pass filter in 3D space.
+1. Applies a low-pass filter in 3D space.
-Based on the Nyquist-Shannon theorem.
+2. Based on the Nyquist-Shannon theorem.
-Constrains the maximum frequency of each Gaussian.
+3. Constrains the maximum frequency of each Gaussian.
-Prevents high-frequency artifacts when zooming in.
+4. Prevents high-frequency artifacts when zooming in.

-2. 2D Mip Filter:
+2D Mip Filter:
-Replaces the 2D dilation.
+1. Replaces the 2D dilation.
-Simulates a 2D box filter (like mipmapping).
+2. Simulates a 2D box filter (like mipmapping).
-Approximated with a Gaussian filter covering one pixel.
+3. Approximated with a Gaussian filter covering one pixel.
-Removes aliasing and improves rendering when zooming out.
+4. Removes aliasing and improves rendering when zooming out.

 Implementation:
-Recomputes sampling rates every 100 iterations.
+1. Recomputes sampling rates every 100 iterations.
-Lightweight modifications with high performance gain.
+2. Lightweight modifications with high performance gain.

 Experimental Results:
 1) Evaluation Datasets